KagisoModika/ResponsiveWebRevisit/README.md

 # ResponsiveWebRevisit
-Looking into the use of new/modern use of features to work on responsive websites.
+Looking into the new/modern use of features to work on responsive websites.